 As the saying goes, a good crop starts with a well prepared nursery.
-If your seedlings perform exemplary, you are definitely going to have a good yield.
-In the recent past, farmers have been shifting to soilless media to propagate their seedlings.
-One of the media that is increasingly becoming popular is coco peat planting media.
+If your seedlings perform exemplary, you are definitely sure you will have a bumper harvest.
+In the recent past, farmers have been shifting to soilless media to propagate their seedlings and raise plants hydroponically.
+One of the media that is increasingly becoming popular is coco peat.
 Unfortunately, many farmers have little knowledge on how to handle this product, especially new users.

-Coco peat planting media must be treated first before use, what many farmers don’t do.
+Coco peat planting media must be treated first before use to achieve 100% germination and healthy looking crops.
 Failure to treat the growing media will lead to poor germination due to the scorching effect and nutrient antagonism.
 Plants also exhibit some form of stunting in their growth.

-• Soak in water to hydrate it.
+Soak coco peat in water for 15minutes to hydrate it.
 This also loosens it.

-• The water is then drained, the pH and electrical conductivity (EC) of the media measured.
-Ideal pH should be 5.6-6.5 while the EC should be 1.6-2.0.
+Once 24 hours has elapsed drain the water and wash the coco peat 5-7 times to remove any traces of sodium salt.
+The pH and electrical conductivity (EC) of the media are then measured.
+Ideal pH should be 5.6-6.5 while the EC should be 1.6-2.0